gradle/gradle/design-docs/dependency-management-for-custom-components.md

 - Change project dependencies to allow a 'library' attribute to be specified.
     - Cannot use with 'configuration' or 'artifact' overrides with 'library'.
     - Cannot use 'transitive' flag or 'exclude' rules overrides with 'library'.
-- When resolving such a dependency, consider only the binaries of the requested library component.
+- When resolving such a dependency, consider only the binaries of the target library component.
     - Fail if not exactly one such binary.

+### Plugin declares a custom structured component type

+- Plugin registers some meta-data about a component type:
+    - Component types are identified by a fully qualified name
+    - The binary types the component can be packaged as
+- API allows component meta-data to be inferred from some Java interface.
+- Core plugins declare a jvm library component type
+    - Packaged as a jvm library binary.

 ### Java component plugins produce and consume test fixtures